Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 • A clear edge where thick cover meets open water

-• Small pockets or holes inside the vegetation
+• Small pockets or holes inside vegetation

 • A deeper outside edge adjacent to shallow cover